junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean glances over his shoulder with a warm smile, squeezing his finger before letting go.
 "Nah, I'd be back in ten.
 You bond with Claire and... braid hair or something.
 Just, don't finish all the cake before I'm back."

-"I will wait for you."
-Cas promises him with a solemn nod.
+"I will wait for you," Cas promises him with a solemn nod.

 Dean leaves the house.